Famous Last Words (My Chemical Romance song): Critical reception

 "Famous Last Words" has received generally positive reviews from music critics in reviews of The Black Parade.
-The staff of NME lauded the song for being "pure Hollywood melodrama", and Sputnikmusics DaveyBoy identified the track as a standout on the record.
+Dan Martin of NME lauded the song for being "pure Hollywood melodrama", and Sputnikmusics DaveyBoy identified the track as a standout on the record.
 Andy Greenwald of Spin found the song to be an effective closer to the album; however, David Fricke of Rolling Stone felt that the album had already "[lost] luster" by that point due to its "excess".
 Upon its release as a single, "Famous Last Words" similarly received mixed-to-positive reviews from critics.
-The staff of NME similarly wrote that the band was "at their pulverising, pug-ugly best" on the track, while Fraser McAlpine of the BBC gave the track a five-star review, despite recognizing it as a safe pick for a single.
-In contrast, Mike Diver of Drowned in Sound gave the single a five-out-of-ten review, calling it "hackneyed" and comparing it negatively to the band's previous single "Welcome to the Black Parade".
+The staff of NME similarly wrote that the band was "at their pulverising, pug-ugly best" on the track, while Fraser McAlpine of the BBC gave the single a five-star review, despite recognizing it as a safe pick for a single.
+The Skinnys Jamie Borthwick similarly critiqued the song for being "safe, glamorous sounding rock" in his three-star review, despite praising its catchiness.
+Mike Diver of Drowned in Sound gave the single a five-out-of-ten review, calling it "hackneyed" and comparing it negatively to the band's previous single "Welcome to the Black Parade".

 The track has performed well in professional rankings of songs on The Black Parade.
 Shepherd placed it atop his ranking of the record, giving particular praise towards its authenticity and sound.
 American Songwriters Lauren Boisvert ranked the track second, seeing it as the embodiment of the album's message of understanding towards the "broken, scared, [and] lonesome" children who looked to the band for comfort.
 Ariana Bacle of Entertainment Weekly put the song at third, writing how the song epitomized the "rousing anthems that find light in the darkness" which the band embraced on The Black Parade.
 Alternative Presss Mackenzie Templeton ranked the track fifth, lauding its chorus and guitar solo.